New Government, New GST Council, New Hopes for Gaming

 “The gaming industry is facing unprecedented challenges.
 Companies are struggling to retain gamers, leading to widespread consolidation and pushing startups out of the ecosystem.
 Many startups have already shut down, laid off hundreds of employees, and are grappling with stagnant revenues,” WinZO Co-Founder Saumya Singh Rathore described.

-A freshly released report by Ernst & Young (EY) and the US-India Strategic Partnership Forum (USISPF) on the “Impact of New GST Law on Skill-Based Online Games States” provides more details on the grimness of the current situation.
+A released report by Ernst & Young (EY) and the US-India Strategic Partnership Forum (USISPF) provides details.

-“Over half of the sector’s enterprises are now facing stagnant or shrinking revenues, with 25 percent experiencing growth declines of up to 50 percent, a stark contrast to the previous growth rates of 100-200 percent,” the paper points out.
+“Over half of the sector’s enterprises are now facing stagnant or shrinking revenues,” the report states.
+It notes that 25% of companies have experienced growth declines of up to 50%.
+This is a stark contrast to the previous growth rates of 100-200 percent.

-Out of 12 surveyed Indian gaming businesses, four reported a freeze on hiring new staff, four laid off up to half of their workforce, one company had to part ways with more than 50% of its talent, and one company shut down.
+Among 12 surveyed Indian gaming businesses, four reported a freeze on hiring new staff.
+Four others laid off up to half their workforce.
+One company parted ways with more than 50% of its talent, and another company shut down.

-“For a sector which has created 100,000 jobs and was expected to create around three times more jobs in the coming years, such job erosion is an alarming concern that reflects the adverse business impact of the GST amendment,” the EY report states.
+“For a sector which has created 100,000 jobs and was expected to create three times more jobs in the coming years, such job erosion is an alarming concern,” the EY report concludes.

 Industry Hopes for a Roll Back, not Likely according to Gov’t Sources

-After a gap of more than eight months since the 52nd Meeting of the GST Council, held on October 7, 2023, the industry has much awaited the forum between the Central and State Ministers of Finance scheduled for this Saturday.
+After a gap of more than eight months since the 52nd Meeting of the GST Council on October 7, 2023, the industry has eagerly awaited the upcoming forum.
+This meeting will bring together the Central and State Ministers of Finance this Saturday.

-“(The) upcoming GST council meeting, being the first of the new government, has a full plate of agenda items on its hands.
-There is a need to address key industry issue like the taxation of online gaming and the promised review of the valuation rules introduced in October 2023,” commented Rajat Bose, Partner at Shardul Amarchand Mangaldas & Co.
+Rajat Bose, Partner at Shardul Amarchand Mangaldas & Co, commented, “(The) upcoming GST Council meeting, being the first of the new government, has a full plate of agenda items.
+There is a need to address key industry issues like the taxation of online gaming and the promised review of the valuation rules introduced in October 2023.”

-Still, the GST Council “is likely to have reservations on any review and it will continue with ongoing policy of 28% GST on actionable claims,” an anonymous source told the media, pointing out the sixfold surge in tax revenues from online gaming.
+However, an anonymous source mentioned that the GST Council “is likely to have reservations on any review.
+It will continue with the ongoing policy of 28% GST on actionable claims.”
+This is due to the sixfold surge in tax revenues from online gaming.

-“The council will not address the comprehensive review of online gaming at the upcoming meeting.
-A review is not needed.
-There is no need seen at the moment for the review as industry has adjusted well to the higher tax implemented from October 1, 2023.
-Thus, the review is not part of the agenda in the upcoming council meeting on June 22,” another governmental source stated.
+Another governmental source added, “The council will not address the comprehensive review of online gaming at the upcoming meeting. […] There is no perceived need for the review as the industry has adjusted well to the higher tax implemented from October 1, 2023.
+Thus, the review is not part of the agenda in the upcoming council meeting on June 22.”

 Roulette Table at the Deltin Suites.
 Image: DeltaCorp.in.

-Nevertheless, the news about the scheduling of the 53rd GST Council brought a 24% uptrend to the shares of Delta Corp Ltd, India’s sole listed operator of casino games, including Roulette and Blackjack, last week from ₹110 to ₹136 due to market expectations of an upcoming tax relief.
+Nevertheless, the news about the scheduling of the 53rd GST Council meeting brought a 24% surge in Delta Corp Ltd’s shares last week.
+The stock rose from ₹110 to ₹136, driven by market expectations of potential tax relief.

-“There is a strong market buzz that the Indian Finance Minister Nirmala Sitharaman may announce a reduction in GST in the upcoming interim budget.
-This speculation has led the market to anticipate additional income in the company’s balance sheet in the upcoming quarterly results.
-The stock is also available at a significant discount due to prolonged sell-off pressure,” Avinash Gorakshkar, Head of Research at Profitmart Securities, explained.
+Avinash Gorakshkar, Head of Research at Profitmart Securities, explained, “There is a strong market buzz that the Indian Finance Minister, Nirmala Sitharaman, may announce a reduction in GST in the upcoming interim budget.
+This speculation has led the market to anticipate additional income in the company’s balance sheet in the upcoming quarterly results.”

-“If the Union Finance Minister in the Modi 3.0 government indeed announces a GST reduction in her budget speech, we can expect a surge in buying of Delta Corp shares post-budget presentation,” Gorakshkar added.
+Gorakshkar added, “If the Union Finance Minister in the Modi 3.0 government indeed announces a GST reduction in her budget speech, we can expect a surge in buying of Delta Corp shares post-budget presentation.”